bitrise-io/cheat-sheets/vsphere-govc.md

 # check (follow) filtering for just the tasks including "error"
 govc tasks -f | grep -i 'error'

+# check tasks related to a specific VM/Template, e.g. all the VM clones from this specified VM
+# for VMs the path has to start with vm/ followed by the path of the VM (folder1/subfolder/.../vmname)
+#  the same format you get in the results/output of "govc find vm ..."
+govc tasks -f vm/PATH/TO/SOURCE-VM
 ```

 ## List files on a datastore